Fabric and impact

 We have eliminated the use of chemicals of concern, which have proved to cause a myriad of human illnesses, to create fabric safe for all life.

-With our fabrics, you will not be contributing to the microfiber shedding problem in our waters because we do not use fabrics made from synthetic fibers.
+With our fabrics, you will not be contributing to the microfiber shedding problem in our waters because we do not use fabrics made from synthetic fibers (oops - one exception - our blackout liner, which is GRS Global Recycling Standard Gold level before the certification eliminated levels.)
 We write about this in our blog.
 It is an urgent concern for our oceans.

 Below are some of the questions we asked over the years and what we have found out.
 Two Sisters began as O Ecotextiles in 2002.
 We have been blogging about our findings since 2007, and you can find our blog here.